 - Weakness of the ankle

-- Injury to tendon, blood vessel, or nerve
+- Injury to tendons, blood vessels, or nerves

 Before the Procedure